stan-dev/posteriordb-python/README.md

 pip install .
 ```

-## Using the posterior database from python
+## Using the posterior database from Python

 The included database contains convenience functions to access data, model code, and information for individual posteriors.
-We can create this database with either local or online access to `posteriordb`.
+This database can be created with local or online access to `posteriordb`.

 For local access, ensure `posteriordb` is already dowloaded or clone it with: